mitchallen/mitchallen/README.md

 ## About Mitch Allen

-I am an Independent Software Developer currently focused on App and Automated Worklow development.
+I am an Independent Software Developer currently focused on AI Engineering and MCP and Automated Worklow development.

 I have: